 The Philip Merrill College of Journalism offers a number of capstone experiences that give our undergraduate students focused, hands-on journalism experience.
 Completion of a capstone is a Merrill College graduation requirement.

 To enroll in a capstone course, students must fill out the college’s common capstone application by noon on Monday, March 11.

 In each capstone course, students work with faculty and classmates to produce original journalism that may be distributed through the college’s Capital News Service.

 - JOUR364: Radio Broadcasting.
-Students receive hands-on training in applying what they have learned about news reporting to the preparation of stories for, and the production of, a weekly radio program.
+Students receive hands-on training in applying what they have learned about news reporting to the preparation of stories for, and the production of, a radio program.

 *For more information on courses, visit the common capstone application.